-The District of Sechelt is engaging citizens on the operation of the Sunshine Coast Community Forest during the summer of 2018.
+The District of Sechelt engaged citizens on the operation of the Sunshine Coast Community Forest during the summer of 2018.
 The final report on everything we heard was presented to Council on September 19, 2018

 - June 2018 District Council asks staff to develop an engagement process

 - July-Sept 2018 Community events, survey open for citizen feedback

 - Sept 2018 Report to Council on options

 The Sunshine Coast Community Forest (SCCF) is operated by Sechelt Community Projects Inc. with the District of Sechelt being the sole shareholder of the Corporation.
 SCPI holds and manages a license to harvest the crown lands marked for logging by the Province.
 The SCCF is managed by a board of directors.

 The role of forest management ensures logging on Crown land is done in the best interests of the local community, including:

 - Environmental considerations for every cut block and access road